 One thing that stood out in this town was our lunch experience.
 An unventilated large hall crammed with 10-20 stalls of everyone selling the same meat.
 No English was spoken and all 12 of us had no idea what to do, how to order or what we were even ordering.
 Walking up and down the hall you had men shouting at you, whistling at you, hissing at you & clicking at you.
 Once you pick a stall, you choose your meat, they give you a ticket and you sit down to wait.
 Cheap, fresh and super tasty.
 Side dishes are optional for only $1 and you pay 3 separate bills at the end (meat, sides, drinks).
 It was quite a headache, but also quite an experience.

 If you don’t want to sit in a smoke infested hall then you can always head to the nearby markets and try Grasshoppers for lunch instead.
 If you like the taste of burnt hair with tomato sauce then you’ll be in luck.
-Theres always street food at the end of the day!
+There’s always street food at the end of the day!

-Monte Albán Ruins – 2 of 4 ruin sites!
+Monte Albán Ruins

 Our second ruin visit was Monte Albán (white mountain) which was the holy city of the ancient Zapotecs, located 400 metres above the Oaxaca valley.
 Here, there were many structures to explore around the Grand Plaza including numerous tombs, ceremonial altars, tunnels, pyramids and palaces, many decorated by glyphs, paintings and intricate carvings.
-This site was our favorite of the 4 ruin sites visited mainly due to its remoteness in the mountains and the fact it has not been commercialized (yet).
+This site was our favourite of the 4 ruin sites visited mainly due to its remoteness in the mountains and the fact it has not been commercialized (yet).
 The view from the top of the pyramids to the rest of the site and the valley below really were stunning.
 It felt as though you were in a movie watching a movie set below.

 We experienced our first Mexican overnight bus to San Cristóbal.
-Luckily the bus had seats that lay almost flat so it was an easy 11 hour ride.
+Luckily the bus had seats that lay almost flat so it was an easy 11-hour ride.
 Considering it was just a bus ride, they weren’t shy on the security, walking through metal detectors to get onto the bus and everyone was filmed getting on and off.
 I guess it’s better safe than sorry!

 San Cristóbal is a fascinating colonial city set in the mountainous Chiapas region.
-It was one of our favorite cities to visit.
+It was one of our favourite cities to visit.
 Modern with a rustic Mexican feel to it.
 The people were all very friendly, the streets were clean, the cafes were endless and we were fortunate to celebrate Dia de Muertos “Day of the Dead” here along with a 30th birthday from a guy in our group.

-Sumidero Canyon – Apart from exploring the town, we took a day trip to visit the Sumidero Canyon on a guided speedboat tour along a 30 kilometre section of the Grijalva river to the hydro-electric dam.
+Sumidero Canyon – Apart from exploring the town, we took a day trip to visit the Sumidero Canyon on a guided speedboat tour along a 30-kilometre section of the Grijalva river to the hydro-electric dam.
 We spotted crocodiles, monkeys, birds, and were driven through a stunning cliff faced waterfall.

 Local Remote Villages

 A real opener was visiting 2 villages nearby, San Juan Chamula and Zinacantan.
-Here we were shown how modern descendents of the ancient Maya people live today.
+Here we were shown how modern descendants of the ancient Maya people live today.
 We got a fascinating insight into their pre-Columbian beliefs and their daily struggle to be heard in what is one of Mexico’s most isolated regions.
 The villages have their own distinct uniforms that are worn by both men and women.

 One of the biggest struggles for us to comprehend was the lack of schooling for Mexican children in these villages.
-Our tour guide told us it wasn’t as common to send your children to school as it was up to the parents discretion therefore there were way too many kids running the streets and wearing clothes fit for someone 3 times their age.
+Our tour guide told us it wasn’t as common to send your children to school as it was up to the parent’s discretion, therefore, there were way too many kids running the streets and wearing clothes fit for someone 3 times their age.
 Unfortunately, high poverty levels lead to this as parents are simply afraid of the costs to send their children to school but it was difficult to see their futures when they live their lives like this.

 We were also taken into the homes of a family to see where they make all there handicrafts, cook in their kitchen and sleep in their hammocks.
 It is very common for hammocks to be used as beds in these villages as they can be packed away and brought out for sleep to allow more room in their households.
 These people are so generous, happy and content with their life it really gets you thinking.

-To get to Palenque was absolute tourture.
+To get to Palenque was absolute torture.
 We were on the bus for 6 hours on nothing but windy, speed bump filled roads.
 Thankfully the scenery out the window was beautiful but it was the longest bus ride ever and very unpleasant for Emily who gets very motion sick.

 Upon leaving the bus in Palenque, Jacob’s glasses fogged up entirely and Emily’s hair turned curlier than Curly Sue from the 98% humidity.
 Palenque’s town itself was quite small with not a lot to see so we were purely there to visit the following attractions.
 If you do ever head to this town, we would highly suggest eating at Cafe Jade.
 We went there for lunch and dinner on the same day.